MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-api/iprimitivechangedeventargs-object.md

 ---
 title: "IPrimitiveChangedEventArgs Object | Microsoft Docs"
-description: "This article describes properties of the IPrimitiveChangedEventArgs Object, which is an object that is returned when a changed event occurs on an IPrimitve shape." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: "This article describes properties of the IPrimitiveChangedEventArgs Object, an object returned when a changed event occurs on an IPrimitve shape." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""